ZelinskiyPavlo/TheCocktailDbApp/README.md

 <img src="readme-data/cocktail_details_expanded.jpg" width="240" height="480"> | <img src="readme-data/cocktail_details_collapsed.jpg" width="240" height="480"> |

 ### Setting
-This screen mostly created to demonstrate features that aren't related to cocktails.
+This screen mostly created to demonstrate features that weren't related to cocktails.
 It leads to 3 additional screens: Profile, Cubic Animation view and Range Seek Bar view.

 In addition there is a row which shows the battery status: battery charge as a percentage, indication of current battery charge status and constant which represents how good battery charged (usually when battery level fall behind 20% this constant will show BATTERY_LOW).

-The last row in this screen gives ability to change visibility of bottom navigation titles (Cocktail and Setting signs).
+The last row in this screen gives ability to change visibility of bottom navigation titles (Cocktail and Setting signs in bottom navigation view).

 Setting |
 -------------------- |
 <img src="readme-data/setting_screen.jpg" width="240" height="480"> |

 ### Profile
 In this screen user can view and change his profile data.
 He can change name, last name, email and profile photo.
-User can logged out from his account? if desired.
+User can logged out from his account, if desired.

 Profile | Profile log out dialog |
 -------------------- | -------------------- |
 <img src="readme-data/profile_screen.jpg" width="240" height="480"> | <img src="readme-data/log_out_dialog.jpg" width="240" height="480"> |

 ### Cube Animation view
-In this screen I demonstrate my skills in creating complex animations.
-In this custom view you can set the following parameters:
+This screen created to demostrate my skills in creating complex animation.
+You can change following parameters in this custom view:
 + thickness and color of lines
 + add points showing and change their color or size
 + turn on and off playback of any animation